RichardAPena/SystemsProject/README.md

 How to run:
 Here are the steps to run our application.
+You will need Java 11, you can download it here oracle.com/ca-en/java/technologies/javase-jdk11-downloads.html

 1. Open up a terminal of your choice such as cmd.
 2. You will then navigate to a folder you wish to clone our project using the terminal.
 3. Type git clone and then the link to our github page.
 The repository wil now be on your computer.